VesnaVucinic/colouring-gallery-app/spec.md

 - [x] Ensure that users can't modify content created by other users

-don't show edit or delete links, also use helper method in controller to ensure edit and delete actions can only happen if current user owns the entry
+don't show edit or delete links, also use helper method in controller to ensure edit and delete actions can only happen if current user owns the picture

 - [x] Include user input validations